richardschoen/howtostuff/installmkdocsibmi.md

 pip3 install mkdocs
 pip3 install lunr
 ```
 Install themes - Themes can be tweaked as desired.
+We will select yeti below when we edit the mkdocs.yml site configuration file.
 ```
 pip3 install mkdocs
 pip3 install lunr